Scenic Caves, Caverns and Nature Trails

 Hike the Shady Trails of a Unique Nature Reserve

-The Niagara Escarpment has been designated a biosphere reserve by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+The Niagara Escarpment has been designated a biosphere reserve by the United Nations Educational, Scientific and Cultural Organization (UNESCO), one of four in Ontario.
 Beneath a canopy of sugar maples and red oak, admire each season’s display – clusters of white birch, forest berries, wildflowers, trillium’s and such rarities as the Maidenhair fern.

 Explore the history